 Brain Fitness doesn’t require the use of expensive equipment.
 Your brain is enough.
-Today we are honored to interview Dr. Judith Beck on how cognitive techniques can be applied to develop a number of important mental skills.
-The latest application of these?.
+Today, as part of our research for The SharpBrains Guide to Brain Fitness , we are honored to interview Dr. Judith Beck on how cognitive techniques can be applied to improve our health and our lives.
+The latest application?
 Losing weight.

 Dr. Judith Beck is the Director of the Beck Institute for Cognitive Therapy and Research , Clinical Associate Professor of Psychology in Psychiatry at the University of Pennsylvania, and author of Cognitive Therapy: Basics and Beyond .
 Her most recent book is The Beck Diet Solution: Train Your Brain to Think Like a Thin Person .